Indian Butter Chicken

 Overnight Marinade

-• In a large ziploc bag the night before cooking add the yogurt, lemon juice, cumin, cinnamon, cayenne, black pepper, ginger, salt and chicken and mix well.
+• In a large ziplock bag the night before cooking add the yogurt, lemon juice, cumin, cinnamon, cayenne, pepper, ginger, salt, and chicken and mix well.

-• If you don't want to marinade overnight, you can either marinade for 15 minutes or simply add the lemon juice and half the spices to your sauce (when you add in the cumin).
+• If you don't want to marinate overnight, you can either marinate for 15 minutes or simply add the lemon juice and half the spices to your sauce (when you add in the cumin).
 Skip the yogurt.

 Butter Chicken Sauce